 I am decidedly unimpressed with size, a large institutional following, complicated processes with lots of boxes and arrows, armies of analysts, overdiversified portfolios, centuries of „accumulated investment experience“ – or a senile board of directors for that matter.
 I rather look for analytical skill, independent thinking, authenticity, fairness and a focus on results rather than AuM – preferably, and that is crucial, concentrated in one or a few individuals only.
 You had better not try to convince me of the grandiose merits of collective investment decision-making – I won’t buy it!

 On the other hand, there is nothing wrong with being small, unknown, unconventional or otherwise „different“ if you are a true investor.
 I don’t mind if your track record is short since I am not placing much confidence in time series below 10 years in any event.
 If I like you, your approach and your setup and if I am able to understand what you are trying to tell me I might get very interested.
 If your track record is long and statistically robust, it needs to be superb or you had better demonstrate supernatural salesmanship.

 I don’t harass my managers with questionnaires or quarterly conference calls.
 And I don’t question them immediately after a period of disappointing results – something that happens to every good manager sooner or later.
 In fact, managers that don’t underperform are unlikely to outperform in the long run.
-Managers that are shying away from placing meaningful bets can rarely achieve anything but average.
-And that is not enough because average is equal to nothing.
+Managers that are shying away from placing bets against the consensus can rarely achieve anything but average.
+And, unfortunately, that is not enough because average is equal to nothing.